1. INTRODUCTION

 In this sense, the public authorities are competent to intervene in the private sector, in relation to those who manufacture and circulate goods and render services of health interest, to prevent risks and, thus, damages to human health.

-One of the entities to which this duty/power has been assigned to is the National Sanitary Surveillance Agency (“Anvisa”), a regulatory agency related to the Ministry of Health (“MoH”), that has as its institutional purpose to “ensure the population’s health protection, by means of the sanitary control of the production and trade of products and services subject to sanitary surveillance, including associated establishments, processes, inputs and technologies (…)”3.
+One of the entities to which this duty/power has been assigned to is the National Sanitary Surveillance Agency (“Anvisa”), an entity part of the Ministry of Health (“MoH”) that has as its institutional purpose to “ensure the population’s health protection, by means of the sanitary control of the production and trade of products and services subject to sanitary surveillance, including associated establishments, processes, inputs and technologies (…)”.

 Such control can be expressed, mainly, as the need for a company that performs activities of health interest (that is, that can cause damage to health) to be granted several permissions by the public power to operate.